jcoiner/memtest/README.md

 ## TODO

- - Was getting errors in test 7 at what looked like maybe the very highest (..0000) or lowest (..fffc) addresses in some segments. huh? this was on the ryzen, bare metal.

  - Review to see if I've broken any of the ticks-counting logic, now that I see how fragile it is (doh!)